diffkemp/diffkemp/docs/usage.md

 entire kernel, only the files containing functions from `SYMBOL_LIST`.
 The kernel source to build must be properly configured (by `make prepare`) and all the tools necessary for building kernel must be installed.
 It also requires the `cscope` tool to be installed.
+At the moment, the command only supports the x86 architecture.

 #### Comparing sysctl options